 The Commissioner does not have a vehicle lease with the South Australian Government Financing Authority (SAFA).
-The previous Commissioner was employed from July to September 2021 and had 1 motor vehicle lease with SAFA.
 Motor vehicle lease is non-cancellable, with rental payments monthly in arrears.
 Motor vehicle lease terms can range from 3 years (60 000km) up to 5 years (100 000km).
 No contingent rental provisions exist within the lease agreement and no options exist to renew the lease at the end of their term.